 The term is relatively new to the SEO world, but not as new in the academic world.
 Latent Semantic Indexing and Latent Semantic Analysis have been around since the late 1980s, dealing with natural language processing and distributional semantics.
-What they did back then was creating a matrix out of a large text and using a mathematical technique (singular value decomposition) to analyze the relationships between two documents and the related terms they contain.
+What they did back then was create a matrix out of a large text and use a mathematical technique (singular value decomposition) to analyze the relationships between two documents and the related terms they contain.
 In 1988, Susan Dumais, George Furnas, Thomas Landauer, Karen Lochbaum, Richard Harshman, Lynn Streeter, and Scott Deerwester patented an information retrieval technique using this research tool.

 LSI is a super-important part of copywriting these days, specifically copywriting that’s beneficial for search engines.

 The basic idea here is that several long-tail keywords do not necessarily fall into the synonym category but are incredibly contextually relevant to your primary keyword.

 Before we dive into the topic of semantic keywords, just a quick reminder: this is a component of Search Engine Optimization (SEO), and SEO is only one piece of digital marketing.